- Tom Bogan, Chairman of the Board, Black Duck

 - Harry Wilcox, Flagship Ventures

-- Tim Yeaton, President and CEO, Black Duck
+- Tim Yeaton, Black Duck

 - Doug Levin, Company Founder

 Tom Bogan is a private investor and serves as Chairman of the Board of Directors for Citrix Systems (Nasdaq: CTXS), where he has been a director since 2003.
 He also sits on the Board of PTC (Nasdaq: PMTC), and several private companies.
 Prior to joining the Citrix Board, Tom held executive management positions at Rational Software Corporation from 1997-2003, serving as President and Chief Operating Officer from 2000 to 2003, when Rational was acquired by IBM.

 From 2004 to 2009 Tom was a partner with Greylock Partners, a leading venture capital firm.
 Earlier in his career, he was CEO of Avatar Technologies and Pacific Data Products, and also held positions as a financial officer in public and private companies as well as public accounting.

 Tom graduated from Stonehill College with a B.S.B.A. degree in accounting, and currently serves on the Stonehill College Board of Trustees.

 Formerly, Rob was chief operating officer of both SpringSource and JBoss, two of the most commercially successful open source companies in history.
 Rob also served in senior roles at Oracle, where he directed a $1 billion sales organization, I2 and Manhattan Associates.